Oakwood Arts City Studio

 Closing Reception at Oakwood Arts

 We wrapped up the week with a closing reception at Oakwood Arts.
 Family and friends gathered to celebrate the City Studio campers' work and were treated to a slideshow and exhibition about our amazing week.
-While we were all a little sad that our week came to an end, we look forward to our participants continuing to engage with local architecture, design, and art through Oakwood Arts for many years to come.
+While we were all a little sad that camp came to an end, we look forward to our participants continuing to engage with local architecture, design, and art through Oakwood Arts for many years to come.

 - $17 = Covers a weekly GRTC Bus pass for 1 student